telepresenceio/telepresence/README.md

 ### Testing dependencies

-The tests require a kubernetes cluster and a docker registry to run.
+The tests require a Kubernetes cluster and a docker registry to run.
 By default these are spun up locally on demand.
 You can also supply your own cluster and/or registry.